Walter Kyle Bell -- Columbia

 COLUMBIA -- Walter Kyle Bell, son of Gale Kyle Bell and the late Alison Odroneic Bell, passed away Monday, Sept.
 26, 2022, from complications of diabetes and schizoaffective disorder.

-Private graveside service for family and friends on Thursday, Sept.
-29, 2022, at 3 p.m. in Bush River Memorial Gardens, 5400 Bush River Road, Columbia.
+A private graveside service for family and friends will be held at 3 p.m.
+Thursday, Sept.
+29, in Bush River Memorial Gardens, 5400 Bush River Road, Columbia.
 The Rev. Dr. Mark Bredholt will officiate.